TadejMurovic/BNN/README.md

 ----------------------------
 **Step 5**

 bin_set.py is called which transforms network parameters to a digital appropriate form (integer bias to unsigned integer bias and -1/1 weights to 1/0).
-Parameters are dumped to hep/, imaging/, and cybersecurity/. dump_w are weights and dump_t are thresholds/biases.
+Parameters are dumped to bin_set/hep/, bin_set/imaging/, and bin_set/cybersecurity/. dump_w are weights and dump_t are thresholds/biases.

 ----------------------------
 **Step 6**

 make_model.m function is called.
 It either:
   1. Outputs Verilog modules of standard stargihtforward combinational network circuits.
-HDL codes per layer are dumped to hep/, imaging/,   and cybersecurity/.
+HDL codes per layer are dumped to bin_set/hep/, bin_set/imaging/, and bin_set/cybersecurity/.
   2. Outputs Verilog modules of our resource-optimized combinational network circuits.
-HDL codes per layer are dumped to hep/, imaging/,   and cybersecurity/.
+HDL codes per layer are dumped to bin_set/hep/, bin_set/imaging/, and bin_set/cybersecurity/.
+Resource-optimized code is named "precount_model".